 - 5. How do I fight delinquency charges?

 - 6. What are the juvenile court penalties?

 - 7. What are the juvenile jails in Nevada?

 - 9. What if my child is on parole or probation in Nevada and we move to another state?

 1. What is juvenile court in Las Vegas, Nevada?

-Juvenile court is like criminal court for children in Nevada.
+Juvenile court is like a criminal court for children in Nevada.
 But instead of charging the kids with crimes, juvenile court alleges them of “being delinquent” or “in need of supervision.”